kif-framework/KIF/README.md

 If you're not using GitHub, simply download the source and copy it into the ./Frameworks/KIF directory.

 ### Add KIF to Your Workspace
-Your app needs to know about KIF.
-The best way to do this is to add the KIF project into a workspace along with your main project.
+Let your project know about KIF by adding the KIF project into a workspace along with your main project.
 Find the KIF.xcodeproj file in Finder and drag it into the Project Navigator (⌘+1).
 If you don't already have a workspace, Xcode will ask if you want to create a new one.
 Click "Save" when it does.

 ![Create workspace screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Create Workspace.png)

 ### Create a Testing Target
-We'll create a second target for the KIF enabled version of the app to test.
-This gives us an easy way to begin testing (just run this second target), and also helps make sure that no testing code ever makes it into your App Store submission and gets your app rejected.
+You'll need to create a second target for the KIF enabled version of the app to test.
+This gives you an easy way to begin testing (just run this second target), and also helps make sure that no testing code ever makes it into your App Store submission and gets your app rejected.

 The new target will start as a duplicate of your old target.
 To create the duplicate target, select the project file for your app in the Project Navigator.
 From there, CTRL+click the target for your app and select the "Duplicate" option.

 ![Duplicate target screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Duplicate Target.png)

-Xcode may ask you if you want your copy to be for a different iOS device, which we don't, so choose "Duplicate Only".
+Xcode may ask you if you want your copy to be for a different iOS device, which you don't, so choose "Duplicate Only".

 ![Duplicate target confirmation screen shot](https://github.com/square/KIF/raw/master/Documentation/Images/Duplicate Target Confirmation.png)